-During the period under review, October 1, 2019, through September 30, 2020, the SIB had one employee with a non-qualifying pay period transaction.
-The CRU reviewed that one transaction to ensure compliance with applicable laws, regulations and CalHR policy and guidelines, which is listed below:
+During the period under review, January 1, 2023, through December 31, 2023, the OAL had two employees with qualifying pay period transactions.
+The CRU reviewed these transactions to ensure compliance with applicable laws, regulations and CalHR policy and guidelines, which are listed below:

-Type of Transaction Time base Number Reviewed Non-Qualifying Pay Period Full Time 1
+Type of Transaction Time base No. Reviewed Qualifying Pay Period Full Time 2

-IN COMPLIANCE FINDING NO. 9 SERVICE AND LEAVE TRANSACTIONS COMPLIED WITH CIVIL SERVICE LAWS, BOARD RULES, AND/OR CALHR POLICIES AND GUIDELINES
+IN COMPLIANCE FINDING No. 8 SERVICE AND LEAVE TRANSACTIONS COMPLIED WITH CIVIL SERVICE LAWS, BOARD RULES, AND/OR CALHR POLICIES AND GUIDELINES

-The CRU determined that the SIB ensured employees with non-qualifying pay periods did not receive vacation/sick leave, annual leave, and/or state service accruals.
+The CRU determined that the OAL ensured employees with non-qualifying pay periods did not receive vacation/sick leave, annual leave, and/or state service accruals.
 The CRU found no deficiencies in this area.